 - It allows us to comprehend the enormity of our Higher Power’s ability to transform our lives.
 Humility allows us to come to the realization that there is something greater than both ourselves AND our addiction.
 And, because it IS greater, that Higher Power can restore us to sanity.

-The Fourth Step was about personal housecleaning, but the Eighth Step is about social housecleaning.
+The Fourth Step was about personal housecleaning, but the Eighth Step of the 12 Steps of AA is about social housecleaning.
 It is about recognizing the wreckage that you have left in your wake while you were actively addicted.

 In order to continue moving forward, you have to acknowledge the role you may have played in hurting others.
 When you become willing to repair the damage you have done, you again reduce the destructive pain, anger, hurt, and resentment that addiction causes.